 Disciplinary matters at work can get tricky very quickly.
-A Lexology blog post recently outlined the many variables at play when it comes to disciplining an employee.
+A Lexology blog post recently outlined the many variables at play when it comes to disciplining employees.
 This could range from a verbal and/or written warning, a PIP or even termination.
 Employers with unionized employees typically have different restrictions than non-unionized employees.

 Stay Consistent